soorajallu/RenameBot-PermTB/README.md

 An Open Source Telegram Rename Bot

 ---
-Rename any Telegram Files with Permanent Thumbnail Support
+Rename any Telegram Files Made By Mm group

 * Added auto detect of files